WatchDogStudios/ApertureUI-Docs/apuidocs/docs/tutorials/window_template.md

 ![window_template_1.gif](window_template_1.gif)

 All the the program does is load and show the document defined in `data/tutorial.rml`.
-The RML itself file references `data/tutorial.css` and `/Samples/assets/invader.tga`.
-All we're interested in is the RML file and the CSS file; open them both and take a look.
+The HTML itself file references `data/tutorial.css` and `/Samples/assets/invader.tga`.
+All we're interested in is the HTML file and the CSS file; open them both and take a look.

-All we've got to start with in the RML is a simple document with no child elements.
+All we've got to start with in the HTML is a simple document with no child elements.
 It has a class of 'window' which, as you'll see in the CSS, is what is giving it the glassy background decorator.
 The style declared in the document's header tag specifies a fixed width and height for the document (so it has some dimensions), and gives it auto margins to centre it within the context.
 As for the CSS, we've got nothing more than the a font specification and a tiled-box decorator for drawing the background.
 And that's it!
 Simple, but not very useful as a window template yet.

 ### Step 2: Adding a title bar